Frequently Asked Questions (FAQ)

 The tax laws are complicated to the extent that we have found many clients whose US-based accountants were unaware of many legal intricacies and filed returns which caused our clients to pay large sums (which we were able to recover).

-We do not generally charge for examining old returns; in fact we file returns only when the client benefits from filing.
+We do not generally charge for examining old returns when we prepare returns for current years; in fact we file returns only when the client benefits from filing (or is required to file).

 We can also help you with information about Israeli tax ramifications of your US income.